 The kidneys remove extra waste and fluid from your body, which helps you stay healthy.

 Your kidneys are bean-shaped organs about the size of a fist, found on either side of your spine and just below your rib cage.
 Most people have two kidneys, but some people have only one.
 You can be healthy with only one kidney if it is functioning properly.

 Even though your kidneys are small, they keep your body chemistry in balance by removing wastes and fluids.
-All the blood in the body passes through the kidneys several times a day.
+All blood in the body passes through the kidneys several times a day.

-This is how kidneys work:
+Below is a general overview of how kidneys work: